Vampires of Avonmouth

 Vampires Come to Avonmouth in New Novel, Bristol 24/7, January 2021

 We held the book's online launch at 7pm on 18th March.

 Watch this space or subscribe to the newsletter to receive notifications of other events.

 Subscribe to my occasional Vampires of Avonmouth newsletter for extra snippets and details of forthcoming readings and other events.

-Here's my interview with Steve Yabsley on BBC Radio Bristol on 30th Jan, 2021.
-Find out more about Bristol's two winners of the Nobel Prize for Physics, Paul Dirac and Peter Higgs, after whom the two scientists in Vampires of Avonmouth are named.
+My interview with Steve Yabsley on BBC Radio Bristol on 30th Jan, 2021.
+Find out more about Bristol's two winners of the Nobel Prize for Physics, Paul Dirac and Peter Higgs, after whom the two scientists in Vampires of Avonmouth are named:

-There follows a reading from the book, which was formerly known as Take You With Me.
+A reading from the book, which was formerly known as Take You With Me:

 Subscribe to the occasional Vampires of Avonmouth newsletter